 In addition, we'll be using a small amount of math.
 Do you know what it means to square a number?
 (Yes, of course you recall that it means to multiply the number by itself.)
 Do you know what a logarithm is?
 Don't worry about it if you don't remember logarithms, or even if they make you uncomfortable.
 The way we use them in this course, you'll understand them.

 I like it when you ask questions in lecture.
 I really do.
 I understand that it can be intimidating to raise your hand for a question in a large lecture, but please do not hesitate to ask questions.
 Don't worry about what anyone thinks of you for asking questions.
-I'll think more of you if you understand the material, and if you need to ask questions, that's fine.
-And don't worry about what the other students might think.
 Chances are that if you have a question, then at least one other student—and possibly many more—has the same question.
-You're doing the other students a favor by asking!
+You're doing the other students and me a favor by asking.

 If you bring a mobile phone, please make sure that it does not audibly ring during lecture.

 You are required to attend a one-hour recitation section meeting each week.
 Attendance is mandatory; section leaders will take attendance.

 If you say you are available during a one-hour slot, I expect you to honor this commitment.
 Please take this expectation into account as you make other commitments on and off campus this term.

-There will be two midterm exams, on April 17 and May 8, 6:00 pm to 9:00 pm.
+There will be two midterm exams.
 If an academic scheduling conflict prevents you from taking one or both of the midterm exams at the scheduled time, you must let me know a week before the exam.